Dear Valued Client:

 - The surviving spouse cannot amend the deceased spouse’s Trust and may be limited in his/her access to income or principal from that Trust;

-- Copies of the deceased spouse’s Trust must be provided to everyone named in that Trust or any previous Amendments;
+- Copies of the deceased spouse’s Trust must be provided to all next of kin and everyone named in that Trust or any previous Amendments after the first death;

 - Any person named in the deceased spouse’s Trust or any previous Amendments is entitled to an accounting balanced to the penny retroactive to the date of death and annually for the duration of the surviving spouse’s life; and,

 - The assets in the deceased spouse’s Trust do not receive a step-up in basis after the surviving spouse’s death.